Raylin009/Banan-Schedule-Automation/README.md

 1304: organize example data with test into a folder and see if that I can still run test with "npm run test"

+01.17.2021

+I need to have a grand plan.
+I need draw a plan for how each function is invoked it to.
+Step by Step